FieldofClay/alert_icinga2_passive_check/README.md

-cinga Passive Check Alert Action
+Icinga Passive Check Alert Action
-Adds an alert action to Splunk that allows sending a passive check result to Icinga2.
+Adds an alert action to Splunk that allows sending a passive check result to Icinga2. [https://splunkbase.splunk.com/app/4944/](https://splunkbase.splunk.com/app/4944/)

 This add-on requires the API feature to be enabled and an ApiUser created in Icinga2.
 Details on setting up the API are available in the Icinga2 documentation: [https://icinga.com/docs/icinga2/latest/doc/12-icinga2-api/](https://icinga.com/docs/icinga2/latest/doc/12-icinga2-api/)